Denver Grainger-Barras, Nick Larkey, Aaron Francis, Max Holmes. Pictures: AFL Photos

 While top picks are always coveted, sometimes the best players can be plucked later in the draft.
 And sometimes there's a high draft pick who just doesn't live up to expectations.

-We look at each club's hits and misses over the past decade from the national draft.
+We look at each club's hits and misses over the past decade from national drafts only, not including mid-season or rookie picks.

 Biggest hit: Jake Soligo, pick 36, 2021